pre-eth/adam/TESTING.md

 Everything you need to know for testing ADAM with different popular RNG test suites.

+## adam -e

+This is a collection of miscellaneous heuristics implemented by me, just for logging some properties of some output sequence.
+It's nowhere near as important as the feedback from tried and true testing suites, but it's good for some quick information about the sequences you generate.

+Additionally, the ENT framework is integrated into this collection, for a total of 13 pieces of information (plus initial state) that are returned to the user:

+- monobit frequency
+- any generated zeroes
+- range distribution + chi-square
+- max and min values
+- parity: even and odd number totals
+- chaotic seed distribution + chi-square
+- runs: total # of runs and longest run (increasing/decreasing)
+- average gap length
+- entropy                     (ENT)
+- chi-square                  (ENT)
+- arithmetic mean             (ENT)
+- monte carlo value for pi    (ENT)
+- serial correlation          (ENT)

 ## NIST

 The STS can be downloaded [here](https://csrc.nist.gov/projects/random-bit-generation/documentation-and-software).
 [This](https://www.slideshare.net/Muhammadhamid23/running-of-nist-test-109375052) is a good little quick start guide.